Team-Het/cs326-final-het/docs/milestone3.md

 Kelly's Finetune Fixes: Fixed bottom alignment for all pages, add sign in and sign out link in all navbars and create account link in sign in.
 Redesigned login page.

 Yuqi Liu: Link post pages and and post detail pages together.
 Come up with the initial version of login functionality.
-Add Imported map and accomplised the basic functinality.
+Created lean_more page.
+Imported map and accomplised the basic functinality.
 Accomplieshed basic functionality of upload image.
 Helped with milestone3 markdown file

 Yujin Qin: Generated and completed the post detail page.
 Helped combine submit lost item page and submit found item page, modified nav bar.
 Created and finished update_post.js, update_post.html.
 Helped create some Restful API.
 Wrote the documentation of milestone3 markdown file.